PooyehA/Deep-LASI/docs/source/documentation.rst

    :align: center
    :name: open-program

-    The empty GUI of Deep-LASI opens after calling `>> TRacer` from the MATLAB command window.
+   The empty GUI of Deep-LASI opens after calling :code:`>> TRacer` from the MATLAB command window.

 The GUI of Deep-LASI before load any experimental data consists of a main window this 6 integrated sub-windows for analyzing the data and 1 menubar for handling the data reading, the settings of the program, and simulating single-molecule data.